Robustness analysis for unstructured uncertainty

 Example 1 (Internal stability) Consider the following feedback system with a nominal plant G(s) and a nominal controller K(s).

 The question is: is this closed-loop system stable?
 We determine stability by looking at the denominator of a closed-loop transfer function.
 But which one?
 There are several.
 Perhaps the most immediate one is the transfer function from the reference r to the plant output y.
 With the open-loop transfer function L(s) = G(s)K(s) = \frac{s-1}{s+1} \frac{k(s+1)}{s(s-1)} = \frac{k}{s}, the closed-loop transfer function is T(s) = \frac{\frac{k}{s}}{1+\frac{k}{s}} = \frac{k}{s+k}, which is perfectly stable.
 But note that for practical purposes, all possible closed-loop transfer functions must be stable.
 How about the one from the output disturbance d to the plant output y?
 S(s) = \frac{1}{1+\frac{k}{s}} = \frac{s}{s+k}, which is stable too.
-Isn’t this a signal that we can stop worrying?
+Doesn’t this indicate that we can stop worrying?
 Not yet.
 Consider now the closed-loop transfer function from the reference r to the control u.
 The closed-loop transfer function is K(s)S(s) = \frac{\frac{k(s+1)}{s(s-1)}}{1+\frac{k}{s}} = \frac{k(s+1)}{{\color{red}(s-1)}(s+k)}.

-Oops!
-This closed-loop transfer function is not stable.
-Obviously the culprit here is our cancelling the zero in the RHP with an unstable pole in the controller.
+The culprit here is our cancelling the zero in the right half-plane (RHP) with an unstable pole in the controller.
 But let’s emphasize that the trouble is not in imperfectness of this cancellation due to numerical errors.
 The trouble is in the very cancelling the zero in the RHP by the controller.
 Identical problem would arise if an unstable pole of the plant is cancelled by the RHP zero of the controller as we can see by modifying the assignment accordingly.

-The example taught (or perhaps reminded) us that in order to guarantee stability of all closed-loop transfer functions, no cancellation of poles and zeros in the right half plane is allowed.
+The example taught (or reminded) us that in order to guarantee stability of all closed-loop transfer functions, no cancellation of poles and zeros in the right half plane is allowed.
 The resulting closed-loop system is then called internally stable.
 Checking just (arbitrary) one closed-loop transfer function for stability is then enough to conclude that all of them are stable too.

 Robust stability for a multiplicative uncertainty